ethpandaops/optimism-package/README.md

 ## Configuration

-To configure the package behaviour, you can modify your `network_params.yaml` file.
+To configure the package behaviour, you can modify your `network_params.yaml` file and use that as the input to `--args-file`.
 The full YAML schema that can be passed in is as follows with the defaults provided:

 ```yaml
 optimism_package: